jaspector

 Permits are generally required for new construction, remodeling, and tenant improvements for residential and commercial projects.
 Separate mechanical, electrical, and plumbing permits are required for covered work.
 If a project is not specifically listed as exempt, a permit is required.

-Typical processing time is About 20-30 business days for initial plan review; 10-20 business days for each resubmittal review cycle..
+Building permit processing times in Cupertino, CA typically run About 20-30 business days for initial plan review; 10-20 business days for each resubmittal review cycle..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: One-story detached accessory structures not attached to the house and not over 120 square feet (any related electrical work still needs an electrical permit); Fences not over 7 feet high; Retaining walls not over 4 feet measured from bottom of footing to top of wall, unless supporting a surcharge; Water tanks on grade up to 5,000 gallons within the listed dimensional ratio; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and playground equipment; Certain window awnings; Detached decks not over 200 square feet, not more than 30 inches above grade, not attached to a dwelling, and not serving the required exit door; Listed cord-and-plug decorative lighting, reinstallation of attachment plug receptacles, same-capacity overcurrent device replacement in the same location, and other limited electrical exemptions; Portable heating/ventilation/cooling appliances, certain piping within regulated equipment, and other limited mechanical exemptions; Stopping leaks and clearing stoppages, and other limited plumbing exemptions.
+Not all construction work requires a permit in Cupertino, CA. The following work is generally exempt: One-story detached accessory structures not attached to the house and not over 120 square feet (any related electrical work still needs an electrical permit); Fences not over 7 feet high; Retaining walls not over 4 feet measured from bottom of footing to top of wall, unless supporting a surcharge; Water tanks on grade up to 5,000 gallons within the listed dimensional ratio; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and playground equipment; Certain window awnings; Detached decks not over 200 square feet, not more than 30 inches above grade, not attached to a dwelling, and not serving the required exit door; Listed cord-and-plug decorative lighting, reinstallation of attachment plug receptacles, same-capacity overcurrent device replacement in the same location, and other limited electrical exemptions; Portable heating/ventilation/cooling appliances, certain piping within regulated equipment, and other limited mechanical exemptions; Stopping leaks and clearing stoppages, and other limited plumbing exemptions.
 Note: Exemptions apply only for single-family homes and only where the work does not encroach into a subsurface drain system, public utility easement, or required setbacks.
 Confirm with the Building Division before proceeding.
+When in doubt, confirm with the local building department before starting work.